Rupasinghe2012/Servian-Technical-Challenge/modules/aws-s3-state/README.md

       bucket_name = "123456789-terraform-state"
     }

 The above example is the required minimum configuration for creating an S3 bucket for use as a Terraform backend.
+Bucket will be created as ${ACCOUNT_ID}-bucket-name.

 ### Required Variables
 - `bucket_name` (string): The name of the AWS S3 bucket to create